Fireplaces & Chimneys

 If your thinking of fireplaces and it is not what you are looking for we also we build Fire Pits.

 If your fireplace does not draw chances are it was not built to code, we get calls like this all the time even on new fireplaces.
-Sometimes It is said that Builders or the Masons stop building chimney chases to Code to save money or didn’t know the code, therefore, creating a down flow of air causing the fireplace to not function properly.
+Sometimes It is said that Builders or the Masons stop building chimney chases to Code to save money or didn’t know the code, therefore, creating a downward flow of air causing the fireplace to not function properly.
 Also, An existing fireplace at one time that did function properly but over time has been obstructed by taller buildings, homes and growing trees has stopped the fireplace from working properly.

 NOTE: If your fireplace is not drawing the first step to take is to check the damper and see if it is open if it is the next step to take is to check the flue or chase for anything that can obstruct the airflow such as a squirrels nest or birds nest or a caved-in wall inside the chimney.